If I could wave a magic wand and solve one language learning problem for people, do you know what it would be?

 Another huge benefit of this approach is that each of these projects make for natural mini-goals on your way to fluency, and understanding the texts in the end serves as a natural reward.

-Give it ago, even if just once.
+Give rote learning ago, even if just once.
 See how it works for you, and let us know in the comments!

 Thanks Philip!